Witekio/qtcoap/README.md

 ## Qt CoAP internal repository
-This is the internal repository used reviews and contributions, before pushing to (Qt public repository)[https://codereview.qt-project.org/#/admin/projects/qt/qtcoap]
+This is the internal repository used reviews and contributions, before pushing to [Qt public repository](https://codereview.qt-project.org/#/admin/projects/qt/qtcoap)

-Resources available in the Download section :
+Resources available in the Download section:

 - Dockerfile used to create a VNC including the build of the last Qt version (development branch)
 - Dockerfile used to run the unit tests with the califormium library
 - Class diagram about the library
 - Sequence diagram about a request with the library

+### Build and test environment
+#### The build and test host

-#### Ubuntu VNC Docker utilisation :
+This environment is based on Ubuntu VNC Docker utilisation.
 - Build the first time with : sudo docker build -t ubuntu-desktop-lxde-vnc .
 - Run with : sudo docker run -it --rm -p 6080:80 -p 5900:5900 -v /var/run/docker.sock:/run/docker.sock -v $(which docker):/bin/docker ubuntu-desktop-lxde-vnc
 - Save the state (to avoid to loose modifications when docker close) :